Reconstruction and Recovery

 Twenty-six stores had been completely destroyed.
 The devastation stretched along the South Coast from Plymouth and Devonport in the west, along the English Channel through Bristol, Bournemouth, Southampton, Portsmouth, Southsea, Chatham and Dover to Lowestoft, Norwich and Hull on the East Coast.
 The enemy had also targeted major centres of industry.
 Such losses had been more random.
 Some stores survived intact, while others, like Coventry, Sheffield and South Shields had been obliterated.

 Harold Winbourne, the Chief Architect, prepared a store 'look' which he adapted to suit each location.
-His new buildings were more accessible, with wider step-free entrances, and were significantly larger and brighter.
+New buildings were more accessible, with wider step-free entrances, and bright, airy salesfloors.

 By using new construction techniques, stores could be built quickly and cheaply, and could be opened in stages.
-The designs went on to stand the test of time.
-Most of the new buildings gave a further sixty years' service with little structural change, surviving and still stylish when the shutters fell on the chain in 2008.
+The styling stood the test of time.
+Most post-war era buildings gave Woolworth sixty years service and new tenants have made very few structural changes oner the fifteen years since 2008.

 By the end of the decade there was a marked difference between the stores that had survived the war and those that were newly built.
 Compare the old store above, which is illuminated by incandescent bulbs in globe shades and has an oiled wooden floor and lots of pillars, with the open plan layout of the new Norwich store, with a high ceiling, flourescent lighting and a shiny terrazzo marble floor.
 The new stores significantly outperformed the old, which inspired a major upgrade programme during the Fifties and drove rapid sales growth.
 There are many more pictures of the new-look in the interactive exhibit in the 1950s Gallery of the Woolworths Museum.